-Bergamot oil is on our spotlight for today everybody!
-So what's special about this oil?
+Do you like a good cup of Earl Grey Tea?
+Well, then you'll love learning about this oil.
+Bergamot oil is on our spotlight for today, everybody!
+So what's unique about this oil?

 Some can be too strong.
 Others are leaning towards a spicy and woody scent that not all may appreciate.
 Bergamot oil, however, provides skin benefits with a soothing fresh citrusy scent that you will undoubtedly love!

-Read on to find out what goodness bergamot oil has in store for your skin and how you can incorporate this sweet-smelling oil into your routine.
+Read on to find out what goodness bergamot oil has in store for your skin and how you can incorporate this citrus-smelling oil into your routine.

 What Is Bergamot Oil?

-Bergamot is the common name of the Citrus bergamia Risso et Poiteau plant.
-The fruit has a yellow or green peel and is the size of an orange -- which makes sense as it is said to be a hybrid of bitter orange and lemon.
+Bergamot is the common name of the Citrus bergamia plant.
+The fruit has a yellow or green peel and is the size of an orange — which makes sense as it is said to be a hybrid of bitter orange and lemon.

-Although native to South‐East Asia, 80% of bergamot is produced in Calabria, southern Italy, where it grows extensively.
+Although native to South‐East Asia, 90% of the world's bergamot is produced in Reggio di Calabria in southern Italy or on the nearby island of Sicily, where it grows extensively.

 Bergamot fruit is primarily used for the extraction of bergamot essential oil, which appears as a transparent liquid with a tinge of green to green-yellow.
 Extracting the oil uses the rind of the bergamot fruit.
-The cells in the rinds, when extracted, produces bergamot oil.
+The cells in these peels, when extracted, produce bergamot oil.
 The rinds of 100 bergamot oranges yield about 3 ounces (85 g) of bergamot oil.

-Because of the fresh citrus aroma of bergamot oil, you can find this oil commonly used in perfumes and personal care products, and even in food and other confections.
+Because of the fresh citrus aroma of bergamot oil, you can find this oil commonly used in perfumes and personal care products, and even in food and other pastries.

 History of Bergamot Oil

 The bergamot tree's origin can be traced to Southeast Asia.
-Bergamot now grows in many parts of the world, but its prominence and name come from the town of Bergamo, southern Italy.
+Bergamot now grows in many parts of the world, but its prominence and name come from the town of Bergamo, northern Italy.